-In the Biblical sense, mystery is not simply complicated and hard to figure out, like an intricate detective thriller.
-It refers to that which is hidden, not yet revealed, a secret.
-The leverage that mystery might wield over us is not confined to hard circumstances either.
-Adam was duped in a perfect garden of light.
-The serpent dangled mystery in front of him.
-The secret and hidden things that God was protecting him from, once tempted, he believed he was entitled to.
-The serpent-paved path to compromise has seduced many from the faith – forfeiting hinds feet, for life on a lower level.
+In the Biblical sense, mystery is not simply complicated and hard to figure out, like an intricate detective thriller, but refers to that which is hidden, not yet revealed, a secret.
+Thus, adapting to the mystery of life is an opportunity for sweet partnership and a growing faith with our Lord.
+Let me also point out that the leverage mystery might wield over us is not confined to hard circumstances alone.
+Adam and Eve were duped in a perfect garden of light.
+The serpent dangled mystery in front of the first humans, baiting them to believe that the secret and hidden things that God was protecting them from, were actually things that they was entitled to.
+The story is still playing out, is it not?

 The speed of our culture has slowed down our zeal to search out the secret things of God.
 Everything else is “on-demand” so why can’t it be that way in God?
 We’re expecting a fine quality wine from yesterday’s grapes!

 The quest for a God-like heart, the longing to be like the One to whom darkness is as light, will produce a Gethsemane-like trust deep within.
 It is the cushion of mystery that comforts on the solitary Cross-walk.
 Our hearts are tenderized, mining for light in a shaft of darkness – a cumbersome, slowly rewarding process.
 But in the end, “light dawns in the darkness for the upright” and all things will be revealed, in His time.
 Ps.
 112:4; Lk.
 8:17

 Mystery is the forerunner to revelation.